 Allan Watts was a philosopher and theologian who I believe understood this concept of enlightenment better than most contemporary philosophers.
 As an astute British/American thinker and writer, his whose influence was greatly felt during the 'beat' era of the 50s and 60s.

-Today, 45 years after his departure from earth, he is still regarding as one of the foremost intellects who helped bridge Western traditions of philosophical and theological with that of the East.
+Today, 45 years after his departure from earth, he is still regarded as one of the foremost intellects who helped bridge Western traditions of philosophy and theology with that of the East.
 He was influenced by the teachings of Carl Jung, Jiddu Krishnamurti, Joseph Campbell and several other seminal thinkers of the 20th Century.

 I’ve enjoyed reading (portions) of Watt’s exemplary book, Behold the Spirit, In Part 2, the Heart of God: A Study in the Necessity of Mystical Religion.
 Here is an excerpt from this book that, for me, seems to capture the essence of how mysticism is to be experienced.